SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <!--There are [27 Greek editions](https://textusreceptusbibles.com/Editions) of the Textus Receptus.-->

 The first printed edition of the Greek New Testament was completed by [Erasmus](https://www.britannica.com/biography/Erasmus-Dutch-humanist) and published by Johann Froben of Basel on March 1, 1516 (Novum Instrumentum omne).
 Due to the pressure of his publisher to bring their edition to market before the competing Complutensian Polyglot, Erasmus based his work on around a half-dozen hand-copied Greek manuscripts, all of which dated from the twelfth century or later; and all but one were of the [Byzantine text-type](https://en.wikipedia.org/wiki/Byzantine_text-type).

 Erasmus did not even transcribe the manuscripts; he merely made notes on the manuscripts themselves and sent them to the printers.
 Rife with typographical errors, the 1st edition of the Novum Instrumentum omne was printed in only six to eight months.

 > "But one thing the facts cry out, and it can be clear, as they say, even to a blind man, that **often through the translator's clumsiness or inattention the Greek has been wrongly rendered; often the true and genuine reading has been corrupted by ignorant scribes**, which we see happen every day, or altered by scribes who are half-taught and half-asleep." &mdash; Erasmus, "Epistle 337" in Collected Works of Erasmus Vol. 3, 134.

 When Erasmus translated the NT he had access to no Greek mss for the last six verses of Revelation.
 So he translated the Latin Vulgate back into Greek at this point.
-As a result he created seventeen to twenty textual variants which were not in any Greek mss.
+As a result he created over a dozen textual variants which were not in any Greek mss.
 Erasmus adjusted the text in many places to correspond with readings found in the Vulgate or as quoted in the Church Fathers.

 > The problem with Erasmus was that he only used really three manuscripts.
 In fact, **the manuscript Erasmus used for the book of Revelation lacked the last leaf**.
 He was in a rush to get his Greek New Testament published, because he knew there were others trying to get their editions out.
 Consequently, **he back translated from his defective copy of the Latin Vulgate into Greek for the last six verses of Revelation**.
 In the process, he created twenty new textual variants that have not been found in any other manuscripts—except a few that were based on what he did several years later.
 >